-System Restore powered by Symantec
+System Restore

-If your system is not functioning properly and Windows Vista System Restore did not solve the problem, then you should use the Application Support Disc to restore your system.
+If your system is not functioning properly, you should use the Application Support Disc to restore your system.

 Limits of the Recovery

 - Changes made to the original configuration (RAS, Desktop or Internet settings) and installed Software will be ignored by this Recovery and will not be reloaded. - Driver Updates or hardware installed by you will be ignored by this Recovery.